-Being able to sit and reflect before one speaks or acts is essential to creating a safe space to learn, grow, and become more self-reliant with inner resilience.
+Sitting and reflecting before one speaks or acts is essential to creating a safe space to learn, grow, and become more self-reliant with inner resilience.
 Quaker Meeting helps us to cultivate this discipline.
 Members of the NGFS community are encouraged to take the time needed to reflect in silence before reacting to a situation.
 We expect each community member to use conflict resolution skills and communication to solve interpersonal problems.